Definition of the term (“What is a Document management system (DMS)?”

 - Assignment of attributes to documents

-Which document management system is the right one and what does it take to introduce a DMS?
+Which Document management system is the right one and how does the introduction of a Document management system take place?

-The mental decision for an electronic document management system is the first step towards a digitized future.
-However, introducing a document management solution poses a great challenge for many organizations.
+The mental decision for an electronic DMS is the first step towards a digitized future.
+However, implementing a document management solution is a challenge for many companies.
 Thus, an analysis of the existing document and information processes is required at first.
-The function range of the software (scanning, storage, e‑mail archive, document management, document serach, folder management, workflow management) and the user friendlyness and the adjustability of the DMS software are among the most significant critera to find a suitable DMS vendor.
+One of the most important decision-making criteria for DMS providers is the software’s range of functions (scanning, archive, e‑mail archive, document management, document search, file management, workflow management), the user-friendliness and the DMS software’s adaptability.

 Which preparations can you take over for the introduction?

-- Create a specification sheet for the DMS
+- Create a specification sheet for the document management system

 - Define work processes, access schemes and rights managements

 - Define interfaces to other system in your IT environment

 - Specify the data migration (which data is to be transferred to the new system)?

 Once the decision for a DMS vendor and the corresponding document management system has been made, the technical implemention starts based on the specification sheet and the software is installed on the respective servers.
 The further procedure is defined by the configuration and the customiztaions to your requirements.
 Having implemented your desired changes, the software is tested.
 Finally, the software is released and your employees are trained on the new document management system.